-Not only does your kitchen need to hold all of your food and cooking tools, but it needs to do so in a way that doesn't add hours of prep time to dinner.
-But whether you're a Marie Kondo protégé or you can barely keep your spice rack in line, we've rounded up a few ideas to inspire you to get organized.
+Your kitchen is usually the busiest room, even if it's located in the corner of a studio apartment, and a little organization can make cooking much faster and more pleasant.
+Whether you're a Marie Kondo protégé or you can barely keep your spice rack in line, we've rounded up a few ideas to inspire you to get organized.

-Keep scrolling for ingenious tricks and organizing ideas that actually work, no matter your kitchen size.
+Keep scrolling for ingenious hacks and organizing ideas that actually work, regardless of the size of your kitchen.

 Organize Your Baking Tools

 If you're a baker, you can easily shave time off that cookie recipe if you can access every scoop, tablespoon, or measuring cup you could ever need without digging around a messy drawer.
-Consider organizing your drawers based on use and using dividers to give everything its own home.
+Consider organizing your drawers based on the frequency of use, and add dividers to give every tool has its own space.

 Ditch the Boxes

-Cardboard boxes are bulky and take up way too much space in your kitchen.
+Cardboard boxes are bulky and take up too much space in the kitchen.
 Clean up your kitchen by tossing them out and transferring your pantry staples to clear glass or plastic containers.
-Not only will this keep your food longer, but it's so much prettier to look at too.
+It will keep your food fresher longer, and it's prettier to look at.

 Use Clear Storage in the Fridge

 If your refrigerator is a disaster zone, this idea is for you.
-Invest in a few clear containers to help your fridge storage go even further and keep everything nice, neat and easy to access.
+Invest in a few clear containers.
+Your food will be organized and you'll easily see where everything is located for easy access

 Repurpose a Nook

 If you have a small kitchen without a pantry, fear not.
-Consider repurposing a small, unused nook as a shallow pantry instead.
+Consider repurposing a small, unused nook as a shallow pantry.
 Keep it organized with matching containers if it's visible, or cover it up with a curtain or door.